Financial-Times/draft-annotations-api/README.md

 ## Build and deployment

-* The application is built as a docker image inside a helm chart to be deployed in a Kubernetes cluster.
+* The application is built as a Docker image inside a helm chart to be deployed in a Kubernetes cluster.
   An internal Jenkins job takes care to push the Docker image to Docker Hub and deploy the chart when a tag is created.
   This is the Docker Hub repository: [coco/draft-annotations-api](https://hub.docker.com/r/coco/draft-annotations-api)
 * CI provided by CircleCI: [draft-annotations-api](https://circleci.com/gh/Financial-Times/draft-annotations-api)